G-Research/siembol/docs/siembol_ui/how-tos/how_to_use_ui_bootstrap_file.md

 ```

 ## Override default properties for service type
 The `override` key can be used to override any of the above properties for a specific service `name` (all the above is per service `type`).
-So if you have two services of the same type you can apply different config to one using this key.
+If there are two services of the same type different config can be applied to one using this key.

 **_Example:_** Overriding the `testing.releaseTestEnabled` property for the `myalerts` service:
 ```